 For the Event Driven Fund, the Investment Adviser contractually agreed to limit the total annual operating expenses (exclusive of fees paid by the Fund pursuant to its distribution plan under Rule 12b-1 under the 1940 Act, taxes, dividend expenses on short sales, interest payments, brokerage commissions and other transaction costs, acquired fund fees and expenses, and extraordinary expenses (collectively, the "Excluded Expenses")) to 1.50% of average daily net assets of the Fund (the "Expense Cap").
-The Expense Cap will continue through at least October 31, 2024, and may not be terminated prior to this date without the action or consent of the Board of Trustees.
+The Expense Cap will continue through at least October 31, 2025, and may not be terminated prior to this date without the action or consent of the Board of Trustees.
 For Merger Arbitrage Fund, the Investment Adviser contractually agreed to limit the total annual operating expenses (exclusive of fees paid by the Fund pursuant to its distribution plan under Rule 12b-1 under the 1940 Act, taxes, dividend expenses on short sales, interest payments, brokerage commissions and other transaction costs, acquired fund fees and expenses, and extraordinary expenses (collectively, the "Excluded Expenses")) to 1.54% of average daily net assets of the Fund (the "Expense Cap").
-Effective November 1, 2022, the Expense Cap was updated from 1.50% to 1.54%.
-The Expense Cap will continue through at least October 31, 2024, and may not be terminated prior to this date without the action or consent of the Board of Trustees.
+The Expense Cap will continue through at least October 31, 2025, and may not be terminated prior to this date without the action or consent of the Board of Trustees.

+Under the expense limitation agreement, the Adviser may recoup waived and/or reimbursed amounts with respect to the Fund within thirty-six months of the date such amounts were waived or reimbursed, provided the Fund's total annual operating expenses, including such recoupment, do not exceed the Expense Cap in effect at the time of such waiver/reimbursement.
 There can be no assurance that these fee reductions will be sufficient to avoid any loss.
-On December 31, 2023, the amounts subject to possible future recoupment under the Funds' expense limitations were as follows:
+On December 31, 2024, the amounts subject to possible future recoupment under the Fund's expense limitations were as follows:

-Six Months Ended December 31, 2023

-2024 2025 2026

-Event Driven Fund \$ - \$ 182,078 \$ 229,584

-Merger Arbitrage Fund \$182,929 \$1,406,169 \$2,399,630
+December 31, 2024 2025 2026 2027 Event Driven Fund \$ 182,078 \$ 240,842 \$ 228,804 Merger Arbitrage Fund \$1,406,169 \$1,880,283 \$1,938,810

-During the six months ended December 31, 2023, the Investment Adviser did not recoup any amounts previously waived or reimbursed.
-During the six months ended December 31, 2023, Merger Arbitrage Fund had \$182,929 of fees previously waived and or reimbursed by the Investment Adviser that were eligible for recoupment expire.
+During the six months ended December 31, 2024, the Investment Adviser did not recoup any amounts previously waived or reimbursed.
+During the six months ended December 31, 2024, Merger Arbitrage Fund had \$0 of fees previously waived and or reimbursed by the Investment Adviser that were eligible for recoupment expire.